 At West Kirby School we are determined that all children will achieve and thrive during their time at the school.
 Pupil Premium funding is used to provide focused support and pastoral care to children that require it so that they are able to achieve their full potential.

-Please find our review of West Kirby School Pupil Premium funding 18-19 and strategy for Pupil Premium 19-20 below.
+Please find our reviews of West Kirby School Pupil Premium funding for 2020-2021 below:

 What is the Pupil Premium?